In this Streitwise vs. Fundrise comparison, we will look at two popular crowdfunding platforms and help you decide which is right for you.

 Streitwise is a real estate investment company that enables accredited and non-accredited investors to invest in commercial real estate through a non-traded equity REIT.
 Streitwise’s current offering is a professionally-managed, tax-advantaged portfolio of real estate assets.

 Streitwise was founded in 2016, and the company is sponsored and managed by Tryperion Partners.
-The company formed as a result Reg A+ JOBS act in 2012, which allowed private companies to offer shares to the general public and not just accredited investors.
+The company was formed as a result Reg A+ JOBS act in 2012, which allowed private companies to offer shares to the general public and not just accredited investors.

 Since its inception, Tryperion has acquired and managed over $750 million in commercial real estate properties and delivered 21 consecutive quarters of 8% annualized returns.